SimonDerstine/profile-card/README.md

 # Profile Card Project

-A small front-end project built to practice HTML, CSS, JavaScript, and Git/GitHub basics.
+This is a very small front-end project built to practice HTML, CSS, JavaScript, and Git/GitHub basics.

 ## Features
 - Profile card layout